akeyx/ont-hacking/docs/index.md

 In this step you will configure the ONT stick with the values discovered earlier which usually won't be enough to get the full connectivity but we need this to proceed to the next step so follow me!

-**NOTE: For best results you should have the fibre optics cable plugged into the SFP ONT module.
+**NOTE**: For best results you should have the fibre optics cable plugged into the SFP ONT module.

 ## Check the stick status using telnet